For Providers: Get Listed →

 How do I know if my state will pay for a particular curriculum?

-Check your state's approved-provider list (linked from each state page).
-Major curriculum providers — Time4Learning, BJU Press, Abeka, Outschool — appear on most ESA approval lists.
-Smaller publishers may need to register first; some ESA platforms allow on-the-fly approval requests.
+Check your state's approved-provider list, linked from each state page.
+Major curriculum providers appear on some state lists, but approval is not universal — it varies by state, program, and product.
+Smaller publishers may need to register separately; some ESA platforms allow on-the-fly approval requests.

 Will an online class count as 'tutoring' or as 'curriculum'?

-It depends on the state.
-Live, instructor-led online classes (Outschool, accredited online schools) are usually billed as tutoring or instructional services.
-Self-paced curriculum platforms (Time4Learning, IXL, Khan) are usually billed as curriculum or instructional materials.
+It depends on the state and the platform.
+Live, instructor-led online classes (such as those on Outschool or through an accredited online school) are usually billed as tutoring or instructional services.
+Self-paced curriculum platforms (Time4Learning, IXL, Khan Academy) are usually billed as curriculum or instructional materials.
+The state spending platform or reimbursement portal will typically prompt you to select the correct category at checkout.
+When in doubt, confirm the category with your state administrator before purchasing — miscategorizing an expense can lead to a denial or claw-back.

 Can I buy curriculum with ESA funds if my child also attends a private school part-time?